 The trailhead is located in the southern portion of Grand Staircase-Escalante National Monument.
 There is a sign that marks the small parking lot just off Highway 89.
 As a bonus, there is no fee to hike this trail!

 The trail is clearly marked and follows closely alongside a dry creek bed.
-There is little elevation gain and is a great hike for kids.
+The hike is fairly easy with little elevation gain and is great for kids.

 Once we made it to the hoodoos, they were in heaven!
 From here the trail ends and you are free to explore.